Introduction

 1echo __DIR__;

-Running the above code would output /Users/ashleyallen/my-app
+Running the above code would output /Users/ashleyallen/my-app.

-constant does not include a trailing slash unless the directory is the root directory.
+It's worth noting that the __DIR__ constant does not include a trailing slash unless the directory is the root directory.

-You can also achieve the same value as __DIR__
+You can also achieve the same value as __DIR__ by using dirname(__FILE__).

 __PROPERTY__

-magic constant has been introduced.
+In PHP 8.4, a new __PROPERTY__ magic constant has been introduced.
 This constant can be used to reference the property name within the property hook.

 Let's take a look at an example: